RaSeHo/DBI/README.md

 # DBI

 Faktorian Solution for DragonBones import to Godot 4.
-Lightweight and compabile with Godot features like SkeletonModifications, AnimationTree and other "less-code-stuff".
+Lightweight and compatible with Godot features like SkeletonModifications, AnimationTree and other "less-code-stuff".

 # SCRIPTS SUPPORT:
 * Slot contain switch